apache/flink-kubernetes-operator/README.md

 ## User Guide
 ### Create a new Flink deployment
-The flink-operator will watch the CRD resources and submit a new Flink deployment once the CR it applied.
+The flink-operator will watch the CRD resources and submit a new Flink deployment once the CR is applied.
 ```
 kubectl create -f examples/basic.yaml
 ```